Al-Sharif al-Radi: Biography

 Al-Radi was born in 970 in the Abbasid capital, Baghdad, and died in 1015 in his hometown.
 His grave is located in Kadhimiya, Baghdad.
 Al-Radi was the third of four children, having two sisters and a brother.
-For a long time, his father, Husayn, occupied the post of naqib of the Talibids of Iraq.
 After his father's death, he took the post.

 Al-Radi's family was affluent, as his mother Fatima inherited a good fortune from her father.
 She sponsored the family when the property of her husband was confiscated by the Buyid prince 'Adud al-Dawla.

+Scholar Abu Ahmad Adnan was his son.
+There were no grandchildren.

 Education and teaching

-After al-Radi completed primary education, his mother took her two sons to al-Shaykh al-Mufid for their education.
-He started teaching at the young age of 17 when he was himself studying.
-In addition to al-Mufid, he also studied Arabic under Abu Sa'id al-Hasan ibn 'Abd Allah ibn Marzban al-Sirafi, an expert in Arabic language and literature.
-His teacher in fiqh was Muhammad ibn al-Abbas al-Khwarizmi.
+Abu Ali al-Farisi taught Al-Redi.

 He also founded a school named Dar ul'Ilm (دار العلم, literally House of knowledge) in which he trained many students.

-Character and literary status

-In al-Radi's lifetime, Abbasid rulers of Baghdad were at war with the Fatimid Caliphate of Egypt, and attempted to have all important Sunni and Shia figures sign a mahzur (public attestation decree) in favour of the legitimacy of war with the Egyptian rulers; al-Radi, his father, and brother were also coerced to sign it, but refused to sign.
-He devoted twenty years of his life in compiling Nahj al-Balaghah, and traveled to many libraries to collect texts that had recorded the lectures, letters, and sayings that Ali had written or delivered on different occasions.

 Works

-The Nahj al-Balagha (Peak of Eloquence) is considered a masterpiece of literature in Shia Islam.
 The book is a collection of sermons, precepts, prayers, epistles, and aphorisms of Ali and compiled by al-Radi in the tenth century.
-As the reference material came to his attention at different times, the materials have no chronological sequence with respect to content or topic.
 A number of his contemporaries wrote commentaries on al-Radi's compilation.